abirkel/bluebuild-aurora/README.md

 # bluebuild-aurora &nbsp; [![bluebuild build badge](https://github.com/abirkel/bluebuild-aurora/actions/workflows/build.yml/badge.svg)](https://github.com/abirkel/bluebuild-aurora/actions/workflows/build.yml)

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+A custom [BlueBuild](https://blue-build.org/) image based on [Aurora](https://getfedora.org/en/silverblue/) (Fedora Atomic Desktop with KDE Plasma) that includes the [maccel](https://github.com/abirkel/maccel) kernel module for advanced mouse acceleration control.

+## About maccel

+maccel is a Linux kernel module that provides sophisticated mouse acceleration curves and control.
+This image includes:

+- **maccel**: User-space tools and configuration for mouse acceleration
+- **akmod-maccel**: Automatic kernel module that rebuilds when the kernel updates

+With maccel, you can:
+- Configure custom mouse acceleration curves
+- Fine-tune pointer responsiveness
+- Maintain consistent behavior across kernel updates (via akmod)

 ## Installation

 > [!WARNING]
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

+### Rebasing to bluebuild-aurora

-To rebase an existing atomic Fedora installation to the latest build:
+To rebase an existing atomic Fedora installation to the latest bluebuild-aurora build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```